rxcle/rxindi-support/help.md

-# Rxindi 1.1
+# Rxindi 1.2

-Rxindi provides a set of plain-text statements that can make any InDesign document into a dynamically processable document.
+Rxindi provides a set of plain-text statements that can turn any InDesign document into a dynamically processable document.
 Using the Rxindi InDesign Extension you can choose an Excel, CSV, XML or JSON file and, based on its contents process a template document repeatedly each time generating a different output document.

 This functionality is sometimes called a "Data Merge" or in more general terms "Document Composition".
 InDesign has built-in functionality for data merges via the Data Merge tool and via tagging and XML import but the system Rxindi provides is much more powerful; It allows a multitude of data source input formats and allows for true dynamic behavior by providing build in statements for explicit conditional and repeating behavior as well as the notion of reusable Components.